 As the original mirrorless system, Micro Four-Thirds has grown in popularity and offers the most native lenses of any mirrorless system.
 Founding members Olympus and Panasonic produce the bulk of these, yet third-party makers have joined.
-The entire family spans focal-lengths from 7 to 300mm, equivalent to 14-600mm, which covers almost any photographic need.
+The entire family spans focal-lengths from 7 to 400mm, equivalent to 14-800mm, which covers almost any photographic need.
 Adaptors allow access to an even greater range of lenses.

 Given that the principal aim of a mirrorless system is to be small, most manufacturers started with compact light-weight lenses - with the exception of Fuji which launched its mirrorless system towards professionals.
 Five years ago we published a round up covering the initial 6 Olympus Micro Four-Thirds lenses.
 With more cameras designed for enthusiasts and professionals, high-end lenses were recently introduced to the family, with most of them being weather-sealed to match a handful of professional weatherproof cameras.

-In this feature article we review five such offerings from Olympus:
+In this feature article we review seven such offerings from Olympus:

 - M.Zuiko 7-14mm F/2.8 PRO - Fully weatherproof lens with an extremely wide angle-of-view.

 - M.Zuiko 12-40mm F/2.8 PRO - Covers ultra-wide to normal focal-lengths and is also fully weatherproof.

 - M.Zuiko 12-45mm F/4 PRO - Incredibly compact general purpose zoom covering ultra-wide to short telephoto in a weatherproof body.

 - M.Zuiko 12-100mm F/4 IS PRO - Covers ultra-wide to short telephoto with a constant aperture in a weatherproof body with optical image stabilization.